Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 Which amenities increase rent the most in Cameroon?

-The top five amenities that increase rent the most in Cameroon are backup power (generator or inverter), water storage with pump, 24-hour security, dedicated parking, and fiber internet readiness.
+The five amenities that increase rent the most in Cameroon are backup power, water storage, security, parking and air conditioning.

 In our property pack covering the real estate market in Cameroon, we cover what are the best investments a landlord can make.